 - System of internal control

 - Approval of Capital Expenditure

 - Ratification of Credit Approvals

 - Approval of annual operating budget

 - Determining strategies and plans

 - Approving Directors remuneration

 - Appointment of Directors

 - Appointment and removal of Auditors

+- Appointment of Company Secretary.

+- Approval of Remuneration of Company Secretary

-- Appointment of Company Secretary
+- Termination of the appointment of the Company Secretary

 - Approval of Interim and Recommendation of Final Dividend.

 - Approval of Policies.

 - Approval of Financial Statements

 - Remuneration of Auditors

-(3) The Board has in place a formal and effective mechanism for an annual evaluation of the Board's own performance, members of the Board and of its Committees.
+- (3) The Board has in place a formal and effective mechanism for an annual evaluation of the Board's own performance, members of the Board and of its Committees.
+The mechanism should be included in the Board Charter and published on the company's website.